LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 }
 ```

-While passing a book request, pass it via `form-data` tab in Postman.
+While passing a book request, pass it via the `form-data` tab in Postman.

 ## Conclusion

-This article has explained what authentication is and how to authenticate a Flask API with JWT.
+This article has explained authentication and how to authenticate a Flask API with JWT.

 In some cases, handling authentication yourself may not be good enough or efficient -- to overcome this, you can simply use third-party authentication providers like LoginRadius.
-You can check out this [tutorial](https://www.loginradius.com/docs/developer/tutorial/python/) to lean how to add LoginRadius to your Flask application.
+You can check out this [tutorial](https://www.loginradius.com/docs/developer/tutorial/python/) to learn how to add LoginRadius to your Flask application.

-You can find the full code for this article on [Github](https://github.com/LoginRadius/engineering-blog-samples/tree/master/Flask/loginRadius-flask-auth).
+You can find the complete code for this article on [Github](https://github.com/LoginRadius/engineering-blog-samples/tree/master/Flask/loginRadius-flask-auth).
 You can reach out to me on [Twitter](https://twitter.com/bkoiki950) if you've any questions.